lizmat/rak/README.md

 ### :unique

 Flag.
 If specified, indicates that only unique matches will be returned, instead of the normal sequence of source => result pairs.

+### :with-line-endings

+Flag.
+If specified, indicates line endings are to be kept when producing items to check.
+Defaults to `False`, meaning that line endings are removed from items to check.
+Only applicable with line-based checking.

 ### :world-executable